Kunstmaan/KunstmaanBundlesCMS/UPGRADE-5.0.md

 the pagepart will look when added to the page.
 You can find more information about enabling and configuring this new view in the README of the PagePartBundle.

+## New datacollectors for symfony toolbar and custom toolbar##

+You can find more detailed information on how to use this [here](https://github.com/Kunstmaan/KunstmaanAdminBundle/blob/master/Resources/doc/DataCollectors.md).